abelmorad/Cyber-Defense-Network-Services-Documentation-Challenge-2/README.md

 ## 4. Analysis and Reflection
-- **Challenges Faced**: Difficulty in identifying the exact version of Apache.
+- **Challenges Faced**: Error with my configuration of kali and openvpn not being able to connect to the server
-- **Learnings**: Importance of thorough enumeration.
+- **Learnings**: I Learned that telnet is unsecured because it has a lot of vulnerabilities when I checked CVE
-- **Improvements**: Try alternative enumeration techniques earlier.
+- **Improvements**: Familiarize with the commands

 ## 5. Conclusion
-- **Summary**: Successfully gained root access and captured the flag
+- **Summary**: Successfully gained access to the telnet server by exploiting its vulnerability and using reverse shell payload to capture the flag

 ## 6. References
 - [TryHackMe](https://tryhackme.com)